cp5637-sp21-2019-assessment2/Team-007/README.md

 * https://wordpress.org
 * Visual Composer Wordpress Plugin: - For making our work more easier and convenient.
-* Underscore Starter Themes & Sage stater themes for making Wordpress site more stylish
+* Underscore Starter Themes & Sage stater themes for starting the Website